 Modern healthcare service provision is supported by cloud-based software and digital infrastructure.
-Sensitive patient health information (PHI) is shared between organizations that must conform to the requirements of the Health Insurance Portability and Accountability Act (HIPAA) that is designed to protect PHI access and use.
-Establishing strong DevOps practices, good cloud governance and deploying IaC tools like Terraform are all key factors in successful HIPAA compliance.
-Getting HIPAA compliance right is especially important for start-ups, where getting DevOps and tool deployment right from the beginning sets the business up for long-term success.
+Sensitive patient health information (PHI) is shared between organizations.
+These organizations must follow the rules of the Health Insurance Portability and Accountability Act (HIPAA).
+This act is meant to protect how PHI is accessed and used.
+Strong DevOps practices, good cloud governance, and using IaC tools like Terraform are key for successful HIPAA compliance.
+Getting HIPAA compliance right is very important for start-ups.
+Getting DevOps and tool deployment right from the start helps the business succeed in the long run.

 How to Design DevOps for HIPAA Compliance